Get HH posts in your email!

 For the "Tuna" Melts, toast 4 whole wheat english muffins, and scoop mock tuna salad on top open-face.
 Then place a slice of tomato and a slice of vegan swiss cheese over top if desired.

 Who knew mashed up chickpeas could taste just like tuna?
-It's amazing how this sandwich tastes like the real thing.. except with out the fish, mercury, cholesterol and preservatives...
+It's amazing how this sandwich tastes like the real thing.. except without the fish, mercury, and cholesterol.
 It's the healthiest and tastiest TuNo around!

 15 ounces chickpeas, drained and rinsed